 Step 1: First, go to the Local Group Policy Editor on your computer.

-Step 2: Move to following path using the left side pane of the Local Group Policy Editor:-
+Step 2: Move to the following path using the left side pane of the Local Group Policy Editor:-

 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options